-Q. What is a psychiatrist?
-Is (s) he a medical doctor?

-A. A psychiatrist is a medical doctor who specializes in treating emotional or behavioral problems.
-Psychiatrists typically have received four years of medical training to become a physician and then another four years of specialty training in psychiatry.

-Q. What is a nurse practitioner?

-A. An Advanced Registered Nurse Practitioner, or ARNP, is a nurse who has completed graduate study in psychiatric nursing.
-By Florida law, ARNPs can prescribe medications under the supervision of a licensed physician.
-Our Chief Medical Officer supervises our ARNPs.
+- Q. What is a psychiatrist?
+Is this position a medical doctor? - A. A psychiatrist is a medical doctor who specializes in treating emotional or behavioral problems.
+Psychiatrists typically have received four years of medical training to become a physician and then another four years of specialty training in psychiatry. - Q. What is a nurse practitioner? - A. An Advanced Practice Registered Nurse, APRN, is a nurse who has completed graduate study in psychiatric nursing.
+By Florida law, APRNs can prescribe medications.
+Our Medical Director supervises our APRNs. - Q. Does the Medical Services Department help with disability claims?

-- Q. Does the Medical Services Department help with disability claims?
-A. We do not advocate for or against clients when a disability application is made.
-Our resources are directed toward the treatment of mental illness; however, with written permission we will forward a copy of the medical record to the appropriate party. - Q. If my doctor requires me to get blood tests, where can I get them?
-A. Directions for Living offers blood testing Monday through Friday at the Clearwater office from 8:00 a.m. to 12:00 p.m.
-The front desk staff can provide the information you need about scheduling and payment.
+A. The Medical Services Department may be able to assist with disability paperwork, however, with written permission we will forward a copy of the medical record to the appropriate party. - Q. If my doctor requires me to get blood tests, where can I get them?

+A. Directions for Living offers blood testing Monday through Friday at the Clearwater Center from 8:00 a.m. to 12:00 p.m.
+The front desk team members can provide the information you need about scheduling and payment.
 However, Medicaid HMO's will require you to get blood tests at one of their designated facilities, and not at Directions for Living. - Q. Will I be able to get free medications from Directions for Living? - A. Once we have reviewed your financial information, we may be able to help you.
-We participate in pharmaceutical-company sponsored Patient Assistance Programs which provide medications at little cost to you based upon your mental health diagnosis and your income.
+We participate in pharmaceutical company-sponsored Patient Assistance Programs which provide medications at little cost to you based upon your mental health diagnosis and your income.
 To process your application, we may need specific paperwork such as your tax return and we may need you to get a letter from the local Medicaid office indicating that you are not eligible for Medicaid.
-Your doctor or ARNP will tell you more about these programs.
+Your doctor or APRN will tell you more about these programs.
 On the basis of your income, you may also qualify to receive selected medications from our Indigent Drug Program at little cost to you.
-However, your doctor or ARNP must prescribe medications.
+However, your doctor or APRN must prescribe medications from that program, and the program does not include all psychiatric medications.
 This program is intended for short-term use only.
-Your doctor or ARNP will give you more information if you qualify.
-Our processing fee for this service is \$1 per prescription per month. - Q. Whom do I call if I am experiencing side effects from medication or have other medical treatment related questions?
+Your doctor or APRN will give you more information if you qualify.
+Our processing fee for this service is \$1 per prescription per month.

+Q. Whom do I call if I am experiencing side effects from medication or have other medical treatment related questions?

-A. Ask for our medical assistants, your therapist, or case manager if you have one, when you call.
-Our medical assistants will discuss your call with your psychiatrist or ARNP, (or with the Director of Medical Services if your doctor/ARNP is not available).
+A. You can call (727) 524-4464 Option 1 to speak with a Medical Assistant.
+Our medical assistants will discuss your question with your psychiatrist or APRN, or with the Medical Director if your doctor/ APRN is not available.
 If your call is received before 2 p.m., we will make every effort to call you back that same business day with treatment recommendations.
 If you call after 2 p.m., we will respond the next business day.
-If it is an emergency, let our telephone operator know and we will be able to assist you.
-After business hours or on weekends or holidays, call 911 if necessary or go to the closest hospital emergency room in the event of an emergency.
+If it is an emergency, after business hours, or on weekends or holidays, call 911 if necessary or go to the closest hospital emergency room.